 You’ve heard the phrase, “lead by example.”
-However, this is easier said than done without the proper training for your C-Suite and team managers.
-And to make matters worse, it actually drives employees away from your company.
+However, this is easier said than done without the proper management training for your C-Suite and team members.
+And to make matters worse, untrained management actually drives employees away from your company.

 According to a recent Gallup survey, out of the more than 1 million employed U.S. workers surveyed stated their reason for quitting their jobs was from a bad boss or immediate supervisor.
 And 75 percent of these employees voluntarily because of their supervisor.

-The more a manager motives their team members, the more engaged they will be.
+The more a manager motivates their team members, the more engaged employees will be.
 Plus, the more feedback from a manager, the more employees feel their job matters.
 Interaction recognizes that each employee is a valuable team member.
 And in return, employees are more present on-the-job.

 By training your managers, you are also training your more junior-level team members in the process.
 A great manager will teach what they know to their team members.
 Through this process, younger employees reap the benefits of increased skills and knowledge of the company.
 And when these individuals are ready to step into a more managerial role, they will be prepared for the increased responsibility.